BettercareHealth/bettercare/README.md

 	*	If the image was created in InDesign (e.g. a flowchart made of InDesign frames): open in InDesign, group the frames that make up the image, copy, and paste into a new Illustrator file.
 Adjust Illustrator file artboards as necessary, then save as SVG.
 	*	If the image was created in Photoshop or other raster format: open the original, copy into Illustrator.
 Live trace the image.
 I mostly used the 'Detailed Illustration' preset.
 Save as SVG.
 	*	For filenaming, use the convention pmc-1-2.svg, as in book-chapter-figure.svg.
 For skills workshops images, that might be pmc-1E-B.svg for PMC, workshop 1E, figure B. All the images go in an images folder inside the folder with the markdown files.
+	*	If you save SVG from Adobe Illustrator (and possibly other creators, too), choose to convert type to outlines.
+Currently, PrinceXML does not support fonts in type in SVG reliably.
 2. We do not use markdown to embed images, because kramdown doesn't support enclosing the image and caption in a `<figure>` element.
 We need the `<figure>` element for our PDF output, mainly so that images and their captions don't break over pages.
 Use this HTML code for each image:

 ```html